 Also, if you are late with rent you can be evicted, depending on the terms of your...Read more »

 You should talk to an attorney.
 If you both are listed as beneficiaries to the life insurance policy, then you may have a claim to the proceeds from the life insurance policy.
 Regarding the burial costs, there is not enough information to determine whether there should be a split for burial costs....Read more »

 My Uncle's estate has been in probate for over three years.
 I cannot understand my lawyer's attempt at explaining why.
 First it was the judges' not having time.
 Now it is something about the investments have not been put in the escrow account.
 I don't know what to do.
-This probate lawyer has been...
+This...
 Read more »

 An attorney will not be able to provide any answers without looking at the case file for the probate case.
 Your attorney may be waiting for the court to issue an order relating to the investment accounts.
 Sometimes that can take time.

 Under the Florida Statutes a tenant has a responsibility to not damage the property, other than what occurs during normal wear and tear from living in a rental unit.
 Holes in walls are usually not considered wear and tear.
-Painting, without the landlord's authorization, could also be considered a...Read more »
+Painting, without the landlord's authorization, could also be...Read more »

 Did they refund the money?
 This would depend on the agreement that you signed with the rental company or entered into on the website.
 You should take a close look at any agreements that you signed and any contracts you entered into through the rental website.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.